Division of Professional Studies

 Purpose Statement:

-“The Division of Humanities and Social Sciences fosters an environment where students grapple with complex ideas and develop skills in critical analysis, reflection, communication, and creative expression.
+“The Division of Arts, Humanities, and Social Sciences fosters an environment where students grapple with complex ideas and develop skills in critical analysis, reflection, communication, and creative expression.
 In doing so, the Division provides our graduates with the liberal arts foundation necessary to examine the human experience and become socially and culturally engaged global citizens.”

-Division Chair: Ashley Carlson, Ph.D.
+Division Chair: Brian Elliott, Ph.D.

 Office:

-Main Hall 311C
+Main Hall 313B

 Division of Mathematics and Natural Sciences